mokun/libgdx-demo-pax-britannica/README.md

 Pax Britannica is a `two-button` [RTS game by nofundsgames](http://paxbritannica.henk.ca/), which was ported to libgdx by [Stefan Wagner](http://bompoblog.tumblr.com/).

-We have since added the following three features to Pax.
+We have since added the following three features to Pax :

-## Team Play ##
+### A. Team Play ###

 `Added 2017-11-05`

 This commit introduces the the team play feature.

 If you are in the same team with someone else (player or cpu), your aircraft will not attack your teammate(s).